You’ve decided to start an eCommerce store. Great! You’re in the right place for that. But first things first. You must choose a product to sell!

 First off, avoid the highly competitive niches listed above.
 Again, those are typically too competitive to waste your time on.
 Think small, undeserved, focused, micro niche.
 Develop a list within those constraints.

 If you’re in idea generation mode, try to always be aware of that fact and try to pay attention to things you read or hear, and how they may spark ideas for product niches.
 Be aware of your surroundings as well, as you may come across a product in the store, or a situation in every day life, that sparks the idea creativity.
 There are also some tools and resources you can use to help.

 Popular lists like Twitter Trends, Google Trends, or Amazon best sellers.
 Tons of ideas there.
 Twitter and Google will give you ideas about things that are trending, topical and popular right now.
 Many of these topics may not be product oriented, but they can spark ideas of related product niches.
 And the Amazon best sellers will give you an idea of the best selling products on the web right now.
 If you can find a niche variation of one of those, then you’re on your way!

-Spend a couple of hours of the course of a 2 or 3 days just thinking about niche ideas, looking at these resources and jotting down what you come up with.
+Spend a couple of hours over the course of 2 or 3 days just thinking about niche ideas, looking at these resources and jotting down what you come up with.
 You’ll have a great starting point.

 Step 3 – Profitability